-If a virtual machine is a deployed OVF, you can view application properties and OVF Deployment options that are defined in the OVF.
-Deployment options include unrecognized OVF section and the IP allocation policy
+If a virtual machine is a deployed OVF template, you can view the application properties and the OVF deployment options that are defined in the OVF.
+The deployment options include information about unrecognized OVF sections and the IP allocation policy.

 - If the OVF template included editable IP allocation options, click the IP Allocation tab and modify the IP allocation options in the Deployment section.

 Option Description Static - Manual IP addresses are manually configured.
 No automatic allocation is performed.
 Transient - IP Pool IP addresses are automatically allocated using IP pools from a specified range when the vApp is powered on.
 The IP addresses are released when the appliance is powered off.
 DHCP A DHCP server is used to allocate the IP addresses.
 The addresses assigned by the DHCP server are visible in the OVF environments of virtual machines started in the vApp.
 Static - IP Pool IP addresses are automatically allocated from the managed IP network range of vCenter Server at power-on, and remain allocated at power-off.With the Static - IP Pool and Transient - IP Pool options, the allocation of IP addresses is done through an IP pool range defined in a network protocol profile.
 The difference between the two options is that with a static IP pool, the IP addresses are allocated at the first power on of the virtual machine and remain allocated, while with a transient IP pool, the IP addresses are allocated when needed, typically at power-on, and released during power-off.